 How to Repair Cracks in Walls

-There is an inexpensive and highly effective way of repairing cracked walls and that is called crack stitching.
-With a crack stitching kit you can repair vertical and stepped cracks protecting the structure of your home.
+There is an inexpensive and highly effective way of repairing cracked walls called crack stitching.
+With a crack stitching kit you can repair vertical and stepped cracks to protect the structure of your home.
 You will need to follow instructions closely when repairing cracks in walls.

 What is Crack Stitching?

 Crack stitching is a permanent solution to cracks in masonry walls.
 It involves embedding stainless steel helical bars into horizontal slots into the mortar bed joints of your wall to restore structural integrity.

 If you have identified and resolved the underlying issue that is causing the cracks in the wall to appear, you are then a position to repair the cracks in your walls.
 Even if you have smaller cracks, it is worth repairing them sooner rather than later as water ingress from leaks or driving rain can make the problem worse.
 Only once the root cause of the cracks has been resolved you can progress with crack stitching.

 1. Cut a slot in the mortar bed just over 500mm either side of the vertical crack and to the correct depth, dependent on the wall thickness (see the chart below).

 Depth of Bar

 2. Ensure the mortar is completely removed to reveal the top and bottom faces of the masonry.
 Remove all loose material (you can use a blow out pump) and then flush the joint with water.
 Normally vertical spacing is every 4 - 6 brick courses but check with a structural engineer if in doubt.